Triple Feature: Sleepless in Seattle & Joe Versus the Volcano & You’ve Got Mail

 Now, Joe Versus the Volcano came out a few years before Sleepless, but it didn’t have quite the same level of commercial success (for reasons which, when you watch this movie, are completely obvious).
 Basically, Tom Hanks has a bad haircut, a job he hates and hypochondria.

-There is a Truly Excellent shopping montage.
-Like, as far as shopping montages go, this is right up there with Au Pair and Confessions of a Shopaholic.
+Also, there is a Truly Excellent shopping montage.
+Like, as far as shopping montages go, this is right up there with Au Pair, really and truly.
 Anyway, along the way he meets three different iterations of Meg Ryan (brunette, ginger, then blonde), with whom he falls exponentially in love.
 It’s ridiculous and the worst, but it’s great — it’s so great, and I love it.

 You’ve Got Mail